Sichuan cuisine: History

 In the Middle Ages, Sichuan welcomed Middle Eastern crops, such as broad beans, sesame and walnuts.
 Since the 16th century, the list of major crops in Sichuan has even been lengthened by New World newcomers.
 The chili pepper is native to Mexico, and likely arrived in Sichuan province from India or Macau, complementing the traditional Sichuan (Szechuan) peppercorns.
 Other newcomers from the New World included corn, which largely replaced millet; white potatoes introduced by Catholic missions; and sweet potatoes.
 The population of Sichuan was cut by about 75% in the wars from the Ming dynasty to the Qing dynasty.
 Settlers from the adjacent Hunan Province brought their cooking styles with them.

 Sichuan is colloquially known as the "heavenly country" due to its abundance of food and natural resources.
 One ancient Chinese account declared that the "people of Sichuan uphold good flavors, and they are fond of hot and spicy taste."
 Most Sichuan dishes are spicy, although a typical meal includes nonspicy dishes to cool the palate.
 Sichuan cuisine is composed of seven basic tastes: sweet, sour, numbingly spicy, spicy, bitter, fragrant/aromatic, and salty.
 Sichuan food is divided into five different types: sumptuous banquet, ordinary banquet, popular foods, household-style food and snacks.
 Milder versions of Sichuan dishes remain a staple of American Chinese cuisine.

 Wang Dayu, in the Sichuan cuisine history strategy by the Committee on Literature and History of the CPPCC, considers Sichuan cuisine to be roughly divided into Chengdu Bang, Chongqing Bang, Dahe Bang, and Xiaohe Bang categories.

 Categories of Sichuan cuisine

-Shanghe Gang Sichuan cuisine in Chengdu, and Leshan-centered areas in the west of Sichuan is characterized by being rich in seasoning and having a relatively light taste.
+Shanghe Bang Sichuan cuisine in Chengdu, and Leshan-centered areas in the west of Sichuan, is characterized by being rich in seasoning and having a relatively light taste.
 It often uses spicy bean paste and sugar for flavoring, and is the most widely known Sichuan cuisine.

 Shanghe Bangchuan cuisine is based on traditional classical recipes.
 It has a mild taste and flavor while concentrating on premium dishes such as royal and official banquet dishes.

 Xiaohe Bangchuan cuisine is centered on Zigong in southern Sichuan, and includes Yibin cuisine, Luzhou cuisine, and Neijiang cuisine, which are characterized by their rich tastes.
-Zigong Yanbang dishes are divided into three branches: salty commercial dishes, salty industrial dishes and hall dishes, with a spicy taste, Mala, and sweet and sour taste.
+Zigong Yanbang dishes are divided into three branches: salty commercial dishes, salty industrial dishes and hall dishes, with a spicy taste, mala, and sweet and sour taste.